Kibbu92/CustumQuantumTensorflow/paper/paper.md

 # AI usage disclosure

-Generative AI tools were used to assist in improving the clarity and structure of the manuscript and documentation.
+Generative AI tools were used exclusively as writing assistants to improve the clarity, structure, and linguistic quality of the manuscript and documentation.
-All technical content, experimental design, and implementation details were reviewed and validated by the author.
+Their use was limited to language refinement, formatting support, and textual organization.

+Importantly, no generative AI tools were used in the design of the technical methodology, the development of the main concepts, the experimental setup, or the implementation of the Python code.
+All code was manually written, reviewed, and tested without AI-assisted code generation.
+The author retains full responsibility for the correctness, validity, and reproducibility of all technical contributions presented in this work.

 # References

-(References are provided in `paper.bib` using full journal and conference names as required by JOSS.)
+(References are provided in `paper.bib`)